szanella/beerus/README.md

 Credits to [Marco](http://marcomezzavilla.com/) for the awesome design.

 This solution is implemented as a React Single Page Application, using Redux for state management.
-Responsive and optimised for several common resolutions.
+The layout is responsive and optimised for several common resolutions.

 A demo can be found [here](https://beerus-995b7.firebaseapp.com).